 False Allegation of Violation of an Injunction for Protection

 If an Order for Protection is granted and then violated, the petitioner can file an Affidavit of Violation of Injunction in the Clerk of Court’s office where the alleged violation occurred, including Hillsborough County, Polk County, Pasco County, or Pinellas County, FL.

 A violation can occur if the petitioner alleges that the respondent violated the order by having direct or indirect contact with the petitioner.

 The police will be notified and can obtain a warrant to arrest the respondent for violating the Order of Protection.
 In other cases, the respondent can be ordered to appear for a hearing to answer charges that the Florida Restraining Order was violated.

-    The State Attorney’s Office in Florida will review the Affidavit of Violation of Injunction or Restraining Order to determine whether to file a criminal charge for violation of injunction, which is a first degree misdemeanor punishable by twelve (12) months in the county jail.
+The State Attorney’s Office in Florida will review the Affidavit of Violation of Injunction or Restraining Order to determine whether to file a criminal charge for violation of an injunction, which is a first-degree misdemeanor punishable by twelve (12) months in the county jail.
 An additional violation can occur if the petitioner alleges that the respondent intentionally touched or struck the petitioner.

 If physical contact is alleged, then the State Attorney’s Office can file an additional criminal charge of “Domestic Violence Battery” pursuant to Florida Statute Section 784.03(1)(a), which is a misdemeanor punishable by 12 months in the county jail.
 Finally, a violation can occur if the respondent does not do something required by the Order for Protection, such as pay child support.